ahaborte918/virtual-machine/README.md

 </p>

 The Subscription name is already be pre-selected for us.
 Next we want to ensure the Resource Group is the same previously created "VM-Project".
-Give the Virtual Machine a name (in the example we went with ("WindowsVM").
+Give the Virtual Machine a name (in the example we went with "WindowsVM").
 Make sure that the same Region is picked - (US) East 2 as when the Resource Group was intially created.
-For Availiabilty Zone scroll and select Zone 3.
+For Availiabilty Zone uncheck Zone 1 then check the Zone 3 box.
 <br />
 </p>
 <img width="1184" height="695" alt="WVM 2" src="https://github.com/user-attachments/assets/1fd133e3-e378-44ce-8a00-c432514122ab" />